SetVenue Property Owner Agreement

 Notices.
 SetVenue may give notice through the Platform, by email to the address on your Account, or by posting on the Platform.
 Notices to SetVenue under this Agreement must be sent to legal@setvenue.com or to Set Venue LLC, 6927 Willis Ave, Van Nuys, CA 91405.

 SetVenue insolvency.
-If SetVenue enters voluntary or involuntary bankruptcy, becomes the subject of a receivership, or otherwise enters insolvency proceedings, this Agreement and Host's direct Stripe Connect relationship survive to the extent applicable law permits.
-Stripe Connect funds in transit are subject to Stripe's terms (including the Stripe Services Agreement and Connected Account Agreement), not SetVenue's bankruptcy estate.
-Host's recourse — including any claim Host may have for refund of overpaid Platform Fees or finder's fees, for release of unreleased Damage Hold amounts, or for fulfillment of pending Booking obligations — is preserved against any successor in interest, trustee, debtor-in-possession, or assignee, subject to applicable bankruptcy law.
+If SetVenue enters voluntary or involuntary bankruptcy, becomes the subject of a receivership, or otherwise enters insolvency proceedings, this Agreement and Host's direct Stripe Connect relationship (where one exists) survive to the extent applicable law permits.
+Stripe Connect funds in transit to a Host's own Connected Account are subject to Stripe's terms (including the Stripe Services Agreement and Connected Account Agreement), not SetVenue's bankruptcy estate.
+Platform-collect balances are different: amounts SetVenue has collected on your behalf under §5.3 but not yet remitted are held as your agent, are not segregated or held in trust except where required by law, and may be treated as property of SetVenue's bankruptcy estate — in a SetVenue insolvency, your claim to unremitted amounts may be that of an unsecured creditor.
+Host's recourse — including any claim for unremitted Booking proceeds, refund of overpaid Platform Fees or finder's fees, release of unreleased Damage Hold amounts, or fulfillment of pending Booking obligations — is preserved against any successor in interest, trustee, debtor-in-possession, or assignee, subject to applicable bankruptcy law.

 ESIGN/UETA.
 You consent under 15 U.S.C. § 7001 and the Uniform Electronic Transactions Act, as adopted in California, to the use of electronic signatures, electronic records, and click-to-accept consent for this Agreement.